Macroscopic Imprints of a Discrete Vacuum Deriving the CMB Hemispherical Power Asymmetry from K = 12 Crystallization Kinematics

 front

-enforces a distance-dependent time delay.
-Consider the 3D-crystallized patch at a cosmic time t
+Proof.
+Consider the 3D-crystallized patch at a cosmic time t after the onset of crystallization.

-after the onset of crystallization.
-Its physical diameter is set by the expansion of the 3D metric
+Its physical diameter is set by the expansion of the 3D metric wall:

-d = 2v
+d = 2 v

 3D